openhab/openhab-addons/bundles/org.openhab.binding.opengarage/README.md

 ## Discovery

 Auto-discover is not currently supported.
-You need to manually add a new item using it's IP address.
+You need to manually add a new item using its IP address.

 ## Thing Configuration